Pats Pulpit Picks: Picks, predictions, best best for Monday Night Football

-Aaron Rodgers will lead a Packers offense that has struggled all season.
-Aaron Jones and A.J.
-Dillion both figure to see a boatload of touches in this game, while Christian Watson will also be a big part of the game plan as he is emerging as an impressive weapon on the outside.
+Indianapolis has been a mess all year and now turns to Foles on Monday Night Football.
+This is his first start of the year, and he does not exactly have all of the usual weapons around him: the Colts will be without Jonathan Taylor, making Zack Moss and Deon Jackson the primary backs.
+This offense will struggle on national television once again.

-Green Bay’s defense is similar to the Rams’ and is also a unit that has some great players.
-Kenny Clark will be a big part of trying to stop the L.A. rushing attack and they will also rely on an experienced secondary to stop any sort of Mayfield magic.
-Look for this game to be low-scoring behind two solid defenses.
+The Colts defense has a chance to keep them in this game, though.
+Their line is impressive, and they have quality linebackers that may be able to keep Ekeler in check.
+They also have a secondary that features former Defensive Player of the Year Stephon Gilmore.
+If this game stays close it will be because of the defense.

-The Packers are 7.5-point favorites according to the oddsmakers at DraftKings Sportsbook.
+The Chargers are 4-point favorites according to the oddsmakers at DraftKings Sportsbook.
 Let’s take a look at the Pats Pulpit staff’s picks for the game:

 Player Prop of the Night